Wahoo Announces BOLT 2021 Update

 Roughly four years after the original, Wahoo announced an update on the ELEMNT BOLT.
 The new BOLT is available immediately if you order directly from Wahoo.
-It looks very much similar to the previous BOLT, but there are some tweaks to it, the front buttons are a bit more accessible and
+It looks very much similar to the previous BOLT, but there are some tweaks to it, the front buttons are a bit more accessible and are now concave instead of convex.

 - 64 color screen